GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 [Add something to refute warnings **against** autocomplete?]

 There are two parts to this:
-1. The input `name` attribute helps browsers store data for email and other input types.
+1. The input `name` attribute helps browsers store data for email and other input types for use with `autcomplete`.
 Some browsers, including Firefox, also take note of the `id` and `type` attributes.
-2. The `autocomplete` attribute enables browsers to autofill inputs using stored data.
+2. The `autocomplete` attribute enables browsers to autofill inputs using data stored using the `name` attribute.

 Remember that you need different behaviour for inputs in signup and signin forms.
 In particular, passwords shouldn't be autofilled on signup.